Request a Brochure

-In this article, you will find tips and suggestions on how to go about defending your treasured greenhouse and garden space, to give you security and peace of mind.
+In this article, you will find tips and suggestions on how to go about safeguarding your precious greenhouse and treasured garden space to give you security and peace of mind – whatever the weather!

 Skip to the relevant section

 PREPARATION BEGINS BEFORE INSTALLATION WHEN WIND-PROOFING YOUR GREENHOUSE

 Preparing your greenhouse for bad weather starts when you decide on the location and base of your greenhouse.
 Choosing an appropriate site is step one, so if you are thinking of purchasing, or are about to start your groundwork in preparation for installation, take these considerations into account:

 - Avoid exposed areas of land when you prepare the greenhouse for storms.

 Provide some shelter from high winds by placing it near something that will act as a windbreak, such as a garden wall, fence or hedge.
 If no protection can be offered, consider erecting a windbreak of some kind.